 It turned out to be somewhere in the middle of all of the above, with all the good aspects and none of the bad.

-There are restaurants, souvenir shops and plenty of people milling around, but finding a good place to stop and watch the falls was easy, and when we wanted to take photographs you could quickly do so without getting in the way of someone’s else’s snap, or having someone else wander into ours.
+There are restaurants, souvenir shops and plenty of people milling around, but finding a good place to stop and watch the falls was easy, and when we wanted to take photographs we could quickly do so without getting in the way of someone’s else’s snap, or having someone else wander into ours.

 There’s a long, wide promenade that takes you from the Canadian Falls and the Bridal Veil Falls, past the American Falls and some way further; it feels a lot like strolling through a park, so you never feel hemmed in by the town of Niagara itself – which is itself part of the Niagara Falls National Heritage Area.